 It had been a superlative performance by the GHA side for much of the first half.
 Hamilton to their credit refused to panic or crumble and indeed looked a different side once they put points on the board.
 A very animated team discussion in Hamilton ranks at half time suggested an exciting second half in prospect.
 Hamilton seemed a yard sharper and more accurate in all they did as the second half got under way.
 After five minutes the home side were desperately scrambling to cut down Hamilton progress as they intercepted a loose pass and drove for the line.
 However the home side regained control of the ball and Adam Kerr made a break inside the Hamilton midfield which meant play swung back to the Hamilton twenty two metre area.
 Hamilton cleared the danger and with growing assurance, moved the ball through hands to leave the home defence standing and allow Iain Crush to score.
 After seven minutes the score was now GHA 31 HAMILTON 17.

 The conversion failed.
 The Hamilton support quite rightly roared their side on to greater efforts and suddenly the home side found players running at them from all angles.
 The visitors were employing Chris Mclaughlin and Darren carr to take the ball into the centre of the GHA defence before carefully recycling to their backs who increasingly had effective forward support over the gain line.
 Despite desperate defence deep inside their own half, GHA could not stop Stephen Turnbull breaking through to score after fifteen minutes.
-A successful conversion now made the score: GHA 31 HAMILTON 24.
+A successful conversion by Tomas Decelle now made the score: GHA 31 HAMILTON 24.

 The home side had in no way slackened off their approach to the match but seemed to have become wrong footed at times by a side which had become totally transformed.
 However as they have done all season the home side quietly regrouped and found that inner resolve which has been a vital ingredient in a successful season.
 Precise forward work allowed GHA to force the visitors deep into their own half and Adam Kerr made a drive for the line only to be held up.
 From the resulting scrum quick release allowed Grant Mollison to enter into the line at the crucial moment and he went over to score.
 The conversion just failed and the score after twenty five minutes of pulsating action was : GHA 36 HAMILTON 24.

 The match was now totally holding everyone’s attention as it was once again living up to the high scoring format of previous fixture between these two sides.
 A great break by Ghijseppu Dupuis with James Buchan in support took play up to half way.
 Both these players were making their debuts in this match and were immediately in the thick of the action.
 A spun ball was superbly caught by Scott Carson to a roar of appreciation from the home support and without breaking stride Scott carried the ball into the Hamilton twenty two metre area before being stopped.
 With time the enemy, Hamilton who had won possession spread the ball wide and in a sublime passing move cut through the home defence to allow Ethan Aitken to score to wild celebrations amongst the visiting support.
-The try was converted and now after thirty two minutes the score was incredibly: GHA 36 HAMILTON 31 .
+Aitken converted his own try and now after thirty two minutes the score was incredibly: GHA 36 HAMILTON 31 .

 Hamilton realised that they were on the cusp of a vital victory if they could break down the home defence once more.
 GHA had decidedly different ideas and worked their way methodically into the Hamilton half.
 A fantastic opportunity from a well worked move to allow Aaron Purewal to play the ball inside to a team mate was prevented by desperate Hamilton smother tackles.
 However GHA were awarded a penalty and George Baird calmly kicked towards the corner.
 Whilst Hamilton cleared the immediate danger from the lineout a fantastic break by Ben Addison took a huge effort to prevent him from running from outside the Hamilton twenty two metre area to score.
 He was stopped on the five metre line.
 The home side managed to recycle the ball and as he has done all season captain Michael Scott led by example and went over to score as we went into additional time.
 The conversion was missed and the match ended : GHA 41 HAMILTON 31.